-"youth detention" has the same meaning as it does in Article 1 of the Criminal Justice (Young Offenders) (Jersey) Law 20142.3 and "conviction" and "convicted" are to be construed accordingly.
+"youth detention" has the same meaning as it does in Article 1 of the Criminal Justice (Young Offenders) (Jersey) Law 2014.1

-- (2) For the purposes of this Law a person is to be taken to have been convicted of an offence if the person - (a) was found guilty of committing the offence; - (b) was found not guilty of committing the offence solely by reason of the person's insanity or infirmity of mind; or - (c) was found to be unfit to be tried for the offence but a court has determined that the person did the act alleged,
+- (2) For the purposes of this Law a person is to be taken to have been convicted of an offence if the person - (a) was found guilty of committing the offence; - (b) was found not guilty of committing the offence solely by reason of the person's mental disorder within the meaning given by Article 1 of the Mental Health (Jersey) Law 2016; or - (c) was found incapable, under Part 8 of that Law, of participating in proceedings but a court has determined that the person did the act alleged, and "conviction" and "convicted" are to be construed accordingly.2

-- (3) A reference in this Law to an offence includes a reference - (a) to an attempt, conspiracy or incitement to commit the offence; and - (b) to aiding and abetting, counselling or procuring the commission of the offence. - (4) An act punishable under the law in force in a jurisdiction outside Jersey constitutes an offence under that law for the purposes of this Law however it is described by the law of the jurisdiction. - (5) The States may amend this Article by Regulations.
+- (3) A reference in this Law to an offence includes a reference - (a) to an attempt, conspiracy or incitement to commit the offence; and - (b) to aiding and abetting, counselling or procuring the commission of the offence. - (4) 3 - (5) The States may amend this Article by Regulations.

-2 Sexual offences to which this Law applies
+2 Sexual offences to which this Law applies4